Established in 2016, Bitbuy is Canada’s most secure and trusted platform for BTC, ETH and other cryptocurrencies.Get started

-You can always start your crypto commerce on the Bitbuy.ca platform by creating an account (it’s as simple as sharing your telephone number and email), deposit your funds into your crypto wallet, and start buying, selling, and trading Bitcoin with as little as $50.
+You can always start your crypto commerce on the Bitbuy.ca platform by creating an account (it’s as simple as sharing your telephone number and email), deposit your funds, and start buying, selling, and trading Bitcoin with as little as $50.

 Yes, it is perfectly legal to purchase Bitcoin in most parts of the world.
 Although most jurisdictions do not treat the virtual token as legal tender, you can still legally buy, sell, trade, and spend Bitcoin.
 It is generally viewed as a commodity that can be utilized to pay for goods and services.

 The best and safest way to buy Bitcoin is with a credit or debit card and on an exchange or platform that provides its clients with immense security, low fees, and customer convenience.

 Here are a few tips as you begin your cryptocurrency investing journey:

 The peer-to-peer decentralized digital token maintains a maximum supply of 21 million coins.
 Approximately 18.8 million bitcoins have been mined to date, leaving about 2.1 million coins left to be mined.
 Eighty-nine per cent of Bitcoins have been issued, and 900 new Bitcoins are produced every day.